 Prohibit access to any other DNS.
-If devices connect to the internet via a gateway or router, prohibit access to any DNS servers, except SafeDNS public DNS servers (220.127.116.11 or 18.104.22.168) or to a caching server on your corporate network.
+If devices connect to the internet via a gateway or router, prohibit access to any DNS servers, except SafeDNS public DNS servers (we recommend to exclude 126.96.36.199/24 network as well, as this is a whole SafeDNS’ network) or to a caching server on your corporate network.

 Prohibit access to HTTP proxies.
-To do that, restrict packet transfer to any IP addresses by TCP and UDP protocols on ports 3128 and 8080 in your router’s firewall settings.
+To do that, restrict packet transfer to any IP addresses by TCP and UDP protocols on ports 3128 and 8080 in firewall settings of your router.

 Recommendations for system administrators:

 Set up DNS requests rerouting to the SafeDNS public DNS server or to the caching server on your corporate network.

 Restrict direct access to any website via its IP address.

 Make impossible for users to connect to unknown external VPN servers.

 Make impossible for users to run any unknown applications.

 Make impossible for users to connect and use any unknown hardware.